Gracie Otto: Directing

-Otto's feature-length directing debut was with the 2014 documentary The Last Impresario, about prolific British theatre impresario and film producer Michael White.
-The film made its world premiere at the BFI London Film Festival in October 2013, where it was positively received by critics.
-It features interviews with 60 of White's friends and associates including Kate Moss, Anna Wintour and Yoko Ono.
+Otto's feature-length directing debut was the 2014 documentary The Last Impresario, about prolific British theatre impresario and film producer Michael White.
+The film had its world premiere at the BFI London Film Festival in October 2013, where it was positively received by critics.
+It features interviews with 60 of White's friends and associates, including Kate Moss, Anna Wintour, and Yoko Ono.

-In 2019, after winning the North American Script Competition through Soho House in the US, Gracie directed a short film Desert Dash, which premiered at the Toronto International Film Festival.
+In 2019, after winning the North American Script Competition through Soho House in the US, Gracie directed a short film titled Desert Dash, which premiered at the Toronto International Film Festival.

 In 2019, Otto was the director of the second series of the Stan original, The Other Guy starring Matt Okine, Claudia Karvan, and Harriet Dyer.

-In early 2021, the Stan original series Bump was released starring Claudia Karvan, Natalie Morris, and Angus Sampson.
-Otto directed three of the ten episodes in the series.
+Otto directed three of the ten episodes in the first series of the Stan Original series Bump, starring Claudia Karvan and Angus Sampson.

-In 2021, Otto's second feature documentary Under the Volcano, about music producer George Martin's 1980s recording studio in Montserrat, was released through Universal Pictures featuring interviews with Sting (musician), Mark Knopfler and Jimmy Buffett and premiered at South by Southwest in Austin, Texas.
+In 2021, Otto's second feature documentary Under the Volcano, about music producer George Martin's 1980s recording studio in Montserrat, was released through Universal Pictures.
+It featured interviews with Sting, Mark Knopfler, and Jimmy Buffett and premiered at South by Southwest in Austin, Texas.

 In 2022, she directed seven episodes of the Netflix comedy drama series Heartbreak High, for which she was nominated for the AACTA Award for Best Direction in Drama or Comedy.
-Heartbreak High won the International Emmy Award for Best Kids: Live-Action as the first season of Heartbreak High debuted at number six on Netflix's Top 10 TV English titles for the tracking week of 19–25 September 2022 with 18.25 million hours viewed.
-On the following week, it climbed to number five and garnered 14.88 million viewing hours.
-The series remained in the top 10 for the third week, placing at number eight with 9.48 million viewing hours.
+Heartbreak High won the International Emmy Award for Best Kids: Live-Action and was hugely popular.

-In 2022, Gracie Otto directed her first feature film Seriously Red, an Australian romantic comedy starring Krew Boylan, Daniel Webber, Celeste Barber, Bobby Cannavale, and Rose Byrne.
+In 2022, Otto directed her first feature film, Seriously Red, a romantic comedy starring Krew Boylan, Daniel Webber, Celeste Barber, Bobby Cannavale, and Rose Byrne.
 The film premiered at South by Southwest on 13 March 2022.
 It was released theatrically in Australia on 24 November 2022 by Roadshow Films.
-In July 2022, Gravitas Ventures and Lionsgate acquired North American rights to the film, with a planned release on February 10, 2023.

-Otto directed two episodes for Deadloch, an Australian black comedy crime mystery that premiered on Amazon Prime Video on 2 June 2023 and created by Kate McCartney and Kate McLennan.
+Otto directed two episodes for Deadloch, an Australian black comedy crime mystery that premiered on Amazon Prime Video on 2 June 2023, created by Kate McCartney and Kate McLennan.